MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

 You can use PowerShell Direct to remotely manage a Windows 10 or Windows Server Technical Preview virtual machine from a Windows 10 or Windows Server Technical Preview Hyper-V host.
 PowerShell Direct allows PowerShell management inside a virtual machine regardless of the network configuration or remote management settings on either the Hyper-V host or the virtual machine.
 This makes it easier for Hyper-V Administrators to automate and script virtual machine management and configuration.

 There are two ways to run PowerShell Direct:
-* Create and exit a PowerShell Direct session using PSSession cmdlets
+* As an interactive session -- [go to this section](#create-and-exit-an-interactive-powerShell-session) to create and exit a PowerShell Direct session using PSSession cmdlets
-* Run script or command with the Invoke-Command cmdlet
+* To execute a set of commands or script -- [go to this section](#run-script-or-command-with-invoke-command-cmdlet) to run a script or command with the Invoke-Command cmdlet

+## Requirements
+**Operating system requirements:**
+* The host operating system must run Windows 10, Windows Server Technical Preview, or a higher version.
+* The virtual machine must run Windows 10, Windows Server Technical Preview, or a higher version.

 If you're managing older virtual machines, use Virtual Machine Connection (VMConnect) or [configure a virtual network for the virtual machine](http://technet.microsoft.com/library/cc816585.aspx).

+To create a PowerShell Direct session on a virtual machine,
+* The virtual machine must be running locally on the host and booted.
+* You must be logged into the host computer as a Hyper-V administrator.
+* You must supply valid user credentials for the virtual machine.

-## Create and exit a PowerShell Direct session using PSSession cmdlets
+## Create and exit an interactive PowerShell session
 1. On the Hyper-V host, open Windows PowerShell as Administrator.

 3. Run the one of the following commands to create a session by using the virtual machine name or GUID: